SeekyCt/spm-loaders/README.md

 Creates a gecko code that will load a payload on boot, done by `tools/makegecko.py`.

+- If using gecko codes on console, the `VI Hook` hooktype should be used
+    - This allows for payloads to use a wider range of hook locations during the game's boot process

 ## Riivolution Implementation

 Creates a riivolution XML snippet that will load a payload on boot.